NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 The `useFileSummary` hook takes several arguments:

-* `filters` - the filters to apply to the cases and where the file uuid is passed in
+* `filters` - The filters to apply to the cases and where the file uuid is passed in
-* `expand` - the fields to expand
+* `expand` - The fields to expand

 ## Sets: Gene, SSMS, and Case

 Sets are supported by the GDC API and are used to create an entity that represents a set of items as a `set_id`.
-Sets can be gene sets, SSM sets, or case sets.
-All GDC APIs support passing sets as a filter parameter.
+Sets are either gene sets, SSM sets, or case sets.
+All of the GDC APIs support passing sets as a filter parameter.
-The GDC Portal provides a number of hooks for creating and querying set information.
+The GDC Data Portal provides a number of hooks for creating and querying set information.

-a set can be created using one of the following hooks:
+A set can be created using one of the following hooks:

 * `useCreateGeneSetFromValuesMutation`
 * `useCreateSsmsSetFromValuesMutation`